TobiHasse/MRDAST/README.md

 - it is current and completes through to creating most of the meander dynamis analysis figures and the storage time outputs
 - the code for creating curve fits to the storage time distributions will be posted later

 A package of code files will be added to this repository at a later time.
+NOW COMPLETED